talhavawda/student-lab-sectioning/ifs-solver/Readme.md

         Then I added code to my Main.main() method to set up the string parameter variables, and then called org.cpsolver.studentsect.Test.main() with its arg param being the array of my string parameter variables.
         - Was getting a NullPointerException error during the XML Loading process - I didn't specify a 'dates' attribute for the 'time' element of the 'section' element in my XML input file generation
             - I fixed this by setting a 'dates' attribute with the value being an empty string
-                - Todo: Consider changing this 'dates' value to something more meaningful
+                - Todo: Consider changing this 'dates' value to something more meaningful [UPDATE: Done below]
         - Then I was getting an error cos I didn't put priority attribute for course requests (NumberFormatException).
 Fixed that also.
         - It's working now
             - Observations: